Severe Weather in Kentucky - December 13th, Hour 1

 I don't even want to give it to one.

-It's sort of like Ram Emanuel, Deadfish, as I used to call him.
+Sort of like Rah Emanuel, Deadfish, as I used to call him.

-Uh agenda by saying, This is our new normal.
+You have the head of FEMA pushing the climate change agenda by saying, this is our new normal.

 Okay, I'm not really sure.

-You know, it starts with President Biden, his comments on down, usual suspects rushing to suggest that these deadly tornadoes are yet another reason the world needs to do more about climate change.
+It starts with President Biden, his comments, on down, usual suspects rushing to suggest that these deadly tornadoes are yet another reason the world needs to do more about climate change.

 By the way, it's the same Joe Biden.